Portfolio

 Context.
 Enterprise AI spending is projected at $644 billion, yet 42% of companies are scrapping most initiatives.
 The gap is not technology.
 It is the absence of a management system for converting AI capability into business value.

-Published Guide
+Published Book

 Agentic AI for Serious Engineers

 Context.
 Most agentic AI material teaches how to make an impressive demo.
-Engineers building agent systems for production need something different: precise definitions, architecture patterns that survive real-world constraints, evaluation harnesses, and reliability engineering.
+Engineers building agent systems for production need something different: precise definitions, architecture patterns that survive real constraints, evaluation harnesses, and reliability engineering.

 Cloud Modernization